awslabs/sagemaker-battlesnake-ai/README.md

 ## Intention

-This project contains a ready to use AI for BattleSnake as well as development environment to modify the AI.
+This project contains ready to use AI for BattleSnake as well as development environment to modify the AI.
 The AI takes movement decision in two steps:
  * __1. Run a Neural Network Model__
- * __2. Run Heuristics__ some additionnal code that can override the Model decision (don't colide a wall, eat food if this is safe, ...)
+ * __2. Run Heuristics__ some additional code that can override the Model decision (don't colide a wall, eat food if this is safe, ...)

-A pre-trained Neural Network model is provided within this project as well as some default heuristics, but the training environment is also provided for you to make modification and retrain.
+Several pre-trained neural network models are provided within this project as well as some default heuristics.
+These pre-trained models (snakes) are not designed to win the BattleSnake competition, so you'll have to improve them to have a chance.
+The training environment is provided for you to make modifications and do retraining to obtain better results.

-This snake is not designed to win the BattleSnake competition, you'll have to improve it to have a chance.

 ## Project Organisation